-(30) Power points must be switched off before an electrical plug is removed from the socket to reduce the risk of electric shock or fire.
+(29) Power points must be switched off before an electrical plug is removed from the socket to reduce the risk of electric shock or fire.
 Plugs must not be removed by pulling the cord.

-(31) Where a worker identifies any evidence that the cord, plug, or equipment are damaged, they must remove the equipment/isolate the socket and immediately place an Out of Service Tag, and report with Riskware hazard report and submit an Archibus report.
+(30) Where a worker identifies any evidence that the cord, plug, or equipment is damaged, they must remove the equipment/isolate the socket and immediately place an Out of Service Tag, report with Riskware hazard report, and submit an Archibus report.